Healthdirect Free Australian health advice you can count on.

 Urinary retention needs to be treated.
 If not, it can cause kidney or bladder damage.

-What are the symptoms of acute urinary retention?
+What symptoms are related to urinary retention?

 Acute urinary retention usually comes on suddenly.
 Symptoms include: